 “I hate conflict, and I avoid it at all cost.”

 Both approaches are problematic, and both take their toll on relationships.
-Yet most people seem to believe that avoiding conflict is a strategy that—while maybe not the most functional or courageous—will at least not cost their relationship anything.
+Yet most people seem to believe that avoiding conflict is a strategy that—while maybe not the most functional or courageous—will at least not damage their relationship.

 That's just not true.

-Here are 3 reasons why conflict today can help you avoid larger problems later:
+Here are 3 reasons why conflict today can help you avoid larger problems tomorrow:

 1. Boundary violations.